lightningtgc/es6-coding-style/es6-coding-style-en.md

 #### Functions

-- 5.1 When you use function expressions or anonymous functions, use arrow function notation
+- 5.1 Use arrow function expression instead of function expression and anonoymous function

-> Arrow function is concise and bind this automatically.
+> Arrow function expression has a shorter syntax and lexically binds the this value

 ```js
 // Bad